rlnt/arma-updatepanel/README.md

 + If you often use the same display, you can setup default variables in a config file.
 + Different styles (like with and without image), you can suggest more in the forum thread.
 + Can be used as general notification method on your server and potentially replace legacy notification methods like hint boxes or format texts.
++ All arguments are optional now, means if you leave them out, it will take them from config.

 ---